arnbme/apcupsd/README.md

 [:arrow_up_small: Back to top](#top)
 <a name="keypadDH"></a>
 ## 10. Restarting the Hub after a graceful shutdown

+A Wifi plug between the UPS plug and the HE Hub power connector allows for a remote hub restart in case the Hub must be power cycled to restart after a graceful shutdown.
+This occurs when the Hub is gracefully shutdown, but never loses power.
+The hub must be power cycled to restart when power is restored.

+When the Hub loses power, it will automatically restart when power is restored.

 <a name="restartWin"></a>
 ## 11. Restarting the Windows system after a shutdown